Friday 31 March 2023

 2. Preheat oven to 180c/350f/gas4

-3. Drain pineapple, keeping juices; slice each pineapple ring into halves then each half into 5 equal wedges (1 + 4 pieces); place on a plate lined with paper towels with another towel on top; set aside
+3. Drain pineapple, keeping juices; if using rings, slice each into 5 equal wedges (1 + 4 pieces); place on a plate lined with paper towels with another towel on top; set aside

 4. With hand or stand beaters, whip butter & sugar till pale & fluffy - a few minutes